lewenhagen/grader/README.md

 # Usage

-1. Create a file "course.data" and enter our course id.
+1. Create a file "course.data" and enter your course id.
 2. Create a file "teachers.data" and add all teachers.

 For example: